-To provide initial answers to these questions, we run a synthetic Bulk Synchronous Parallel (BSP [15]) benchmark, patterns, written for PVM [14].
+synthetic Bulk Synchronous Parallel (BSP [16]) benchmark, patterns, written for PVM [15].
 Patterns is configured to run all-to-all communication pattern on four nodes of a cluster (2.0 GHz Xeon, 1.5 GB RAM, Gigabit Ethernet interconnect).
-The compute/communicate ratio is set to 0.5.
+The compute/communicate ratio is set to 0.5, so this benchmark is quite communication intensive (significant network I/O).
 We schedule the program on each of the nodes using VSched.
 We use the execution rate of the program in MFLOP/s as our metric.
+Note that our choice of application is conservative: it is far easier to control a more loosely coupled parallel application with VSched.